Whoaa512/starred/README.md

 - [KeygraphHQ/shannon](https://github.com/KeygraphHQ/shannon) - Fully autonomous AI hacker to find actual exploits in your web apps.
 Shannon has achieved a 96.15% success rate on the hint-free, source-aware XBOW Benchmark.
 - [letta-ai/letta-code](https://github.com/letta-ai/letta-code) - The memory-first coding agent
 - [code-yeongyu/oh-my-opencode](https://github.com/code-yeongyu/oh-my-opencode) - The Best Agent Harness.
 Meet Sisyphus: The Batteries-Included Agent that codes like you.
-- [steipete/bird](https://github.com/steipete/bird) - Bird is a cli for twitter, so your agents can tweet.
 - [steipete/poltergeist](https://github.com/steipete/poltergeist) - The ghost that keeps your builds fresh - Universal hot reload, file watcher and build automation for any language.
 - [steipete/vox](https://github.com/steipete/vox) - Let's your agent run phone calls
 - [openclaw/openclaw](https://github.com/openclaw/openclaw) - Your own personal AI assistant.
 Any OS.
 Any Platform.
 The lobster way. 🦞